jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 Remember to enter the name of your bucket.
 </details>

-Now that a schema has been created, we will create a table using the schema.
+Now that a schema has been created, we will [create a table](https://trino.io/docs/current/sql/create-table.html) using the schema.
 The table needs to use the format `TextFile` and the location of the files that will be associated with the table.
+You can find more information about the formats supported by the Hive connector [here](https://trino.io/docs/current/connector/hive.html).

 **Task:** Create a table using the schema you just made